alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 This chapter teaches two otherwise unrelated main subjects, namely console input and random number generation, because they’re both needed for a guessing game.
 So this chapter shows a weakness of the approach where subjects are introduced as they’re neeeded in some practical example.
 Frances let the example take charge.

-I would have negotiated with the example or perhaps just put it in its proper place, and split this chapter in two:
+I would have negotiated with the example or perhaps just put it in its proper place, and split this chapter &mdash; and possibly also the narrative of the example &mdash; in two:

-* first one dealing with console input, and then
+* first one chapter dealing with console input, and then
-* one dealing with basic random number generation.
+* one chapter dealing with basic random number generation.

 <img src="images/japanese-cat-doll.png" width="10%" align="right">